Pat Sansone: Other projects

 Sansone has lived in New Orleans, Nashville, New York, and Chicago working as a producer and studio musician.
 He has contributed to albums by Joseph Arthur, Andrew Bird, Josh Rouse, Mavis Staples, Swan Dive, Jenifer Jackson, Ryan Adams, The Clientele, The Milk Carton Kids, Karen Elson, Jonathan Wilson and others.

 In 2009, Sansone made a guest appearance on Dawes's album North Hills.
 In 2010 he appeared on the albums Familial by Radiohead drummer Phil Selway, Compass by Jamie Lidell, and You Are Not Alone by Mavis Staples.

 In 2010, Sansone released a book of photography called 100 Polaroids.
-The book is a collection of Polaroid photographs taken with an SX70 camera.
-Sansone began photographing with the SX70 in 2006, and shot extensively over the next several years while traveling with Wilco and The Autumn Defense.
+The book is a collection of Polaroid photographs taken with an SX-70 camera.
+Sansone began photographing with the SX-70 in 2006, and shot extensively over the next several years while traveling with Wilco and The Autumn Defense.
 The book is self-published by his own Sansonica Books.
 Prints of his works can be found at NAVA Contemporary and Citizen Parlor.

 In 2011, Sansone produced the album "Korp Sole Roller" by Chicago-based artist Liam Hayes.
 The album was released in 2014 on the Japanese label After Hours, and then received a vinyl LP reissue in 2019 on the UK label Be With Records.

 In April 2012, Sansone and Josh Shapera co-produced an EP, Weird Weather, for the Chicago-based band Future Monarchs.
 In 2014, Sansone and Shapera produced the album Deserters for Future Monarchs.

 In 2013, Sansone contributed string arrangements for the album Fanfare by Jonathan Wilson.

 In 2015, Sansone and Shapera produced the album Ocean of Birds for duo Max Hatt/Edda Glass.